oldcordapp/OldcordV3/README.md

 `NO_REGISTRATION` - Block all future users from creating an account on your instance. <br>
 `NO_GUILD_CREATION` - Block future guilds from being created. <br>
 `NO_INVITE_USE` - Block invites from being used. <br>

+And you can also do some pretty cool stuff like:
+`autojoin:GUILDID` (e.g autojoin:1413791197947867136) - Auto join a guild on account creation. <br>

 More are to come with instance flags in the future. <br>